ghfaha/BDAH_Sandbox/README.md

 ---> Accessing your Kubernetes cluster:
 As part of the Kubernetes creation process, a kubeconfig file has been created and written at kube_config_cluster.yml.

->>Set KUBECONFIG variable to the file generated. export KUBECONFIG=./kube_config_cluster.yml
+->Set KUBECONFIG variable to the file generated. export KUBECONFIG=./kube_config_cluster.yml
->>Check list of nodes in the cluster. kubectl get nodes
+->Check list of nodes in the cluster. kubectl get nodes